mlprt/feedbax/README.md

 - swap out components of models, and write new components.
 <!-- - track the progress of a training run in Tensorboard. -->

-Feedbax is currently in active [development](#development).
+Feedbax is in active [development](#development).
 Expect some changes in the near future!

 ## Feedbax is a JAX library